wseemann/FFmpegMediaMetadataRetriever/README.md

 - ICY Metadata (SHOUTcast metadata)

-## Demo Application

-If you would like to try FFmpegMediaMetadataRetriever you can do so using the [Demo Application](https://github.com/wseemann/FFmpegMediaMetadataRetriever/blob/master/FMMRDemo.apk)

 ## Using FMMR in your application (Android Studio)

 Add the following maven dependency to your project's `build.gradle` file: